jwetapatel/DataAnalytic-Kickstart/README.md

 ## Results
 ### Two conclusions are made about the Theater Outcomes by Launch Date
 - Theater category is most successful compared to other categories.
-- Most successful months for the Louise campaign were May-July/
+- Most successful months for the Louise campaign were in May-July.

 ### One conclusion is made about the Outcomes based on Goals
 - Most successful goals were between 1000 - 4999 and the failed goal were > 45000